Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: RESULTS AND DISCUSSION

 Case III, set A, however, presents one of the most interesting cases.
-Despite the resonance of the $p_{3/2}$ level lying much higher in energy that the $d_{3/2}$ and the $f_{7/2}$ levels, this open shell arrangement has a significant $p_{3/2}$ contribution to $^{31}$F ground state, pointing to the affinity of the nucleus towards occupation of this low $\ell$ orbital in the open shell scenario.
+Despite the resonance of the $p_{3/2}$ level lying much higher in energy than the $d_{3/2}$ and the $f_{7/2}$ levels, this open shell arrangement has a significant $p_{3/2}$ contribution to $^{31}$F ground state, \textit{pointing to the affinity of the nucleus} towards occupation of this low $\ell$ orbital in the open shell scenario.
 However, vital and comparable contributions from the $d_{3/2}$ and $f_{7/2}$ levels prevent it from supporting a substantially halo nucleus, something that can be corroborated from the matter radius variation in Fig. \ref{fig: radii}.
 In the anti-halo sets for cases I and III, the reduction in the energy gap between the $p_{3/2}$ and $f_{7/2}$ subshells ensures that the contribution of the $f_{7/2}$ increases substantially.
 However, we believe that the corresponding decrease in the matter radius is too small resulting in a small anti-halo effect, which is not sufficient to suppress the formation of a Borromean halo in $^{31}$F, as evident from the matter radius values and also the density distributions discussed below.

 The density distributions for all the configurations are displayed in Figure \ref{fig: density}.
 The domination of the $d$-wave (especially in case II) is manifested through the presence of three peaks in the density spreads, with higher dominating configurations showing prominent amplitudes in the peaks.
 Case I is peculiar as there are four peaks observable in sets A and AH, pointing to the dominance of the $f$-wave.
 This $f$-wave contribution is also significant for other cases, however, the four-peak structure there is suppressed due to the stronger contributions by $d$- and $p$-waves, or in other words, lower angular momentum waves.
-Further, the higher is the $d$- or the $f$-wave component, higher is the amplitude of the peaks.
+The lowest of the three-peak structures arising from the $d$-wave is large enough to overshadow the two central peaks of the $f$-wave and thus, it is hard to disentangle them.
+Further, the higher is the $d$- or the $f$-wave component, higher is the amplitude of the peaks promoting the case of a mixed state for a smaller correlation angle between valence neutrons \cite{MLX20PRC}.